Orion (singer): Career

-Death
+Murder

-On December 12, 1998, Jeffrey Lee shot and killed Ellis during a robbery in his store, Jimmy's Pawn Shop.
+On December 12, 1998, Jeffery James Lee shot and killed Ellis during a robbery in his store, Jimmy's Pawn Shop.
 Lee also shot and killed Elaine Thompson, who was Ellis's ex-wife and worked at the shop, and shot employee Helen King, who survived her injuries.
 The incident was recorded on a security camera system.

-In April 2000, Lee was convicted of the murders of Ellis and Thompson, and also convicted of the attempted murder of King.
+In April 2000, Lee was convicted of the murders of Ellis and Thompson, and of the attempted murder of King.
 The jury recommended Lee be sentenced to life without parole, but the judge sentenced Lee to death, citing overwhelming aggravating factors.

-Lee's appeal of the death sentence was refused by the Alabama Court of Criminal Appeals on October 9, 2009, and a writ of certiorari was denied by the Supreme Court of the United States in April 2018.
+On April 15, 2026, Alabama governor Kay Ivey scheduled Lee's execution for June 11 by nitrogen hypoxia.
+On June 9, Lee's execution was stayed on the grounds of cruel and unusual punishment.
+On June 11, the day he was to be executed, the U.S. Supreme Court blocked the state from carrying out the nitrogen gas execution after the district court's earlier ruling.
+Soon after, Attorney General Steve Marshall filed a new motion seeking another execution date for Lee, and requested that Lee be executed by the default method of lethal injection.
+The motion was approved, and Lee was executed on September 17, 2026.

 Orion: The Man Who Would Be King

 In 2015, film-maker Jeanie Finlay released a documentary film, after pitching it at Sheffield Doc/Fest's 2013 MeetMarket, about Ellis' life and career, Orion: The Man Who Would Be King.
 The film won the Discovery Award at the British Independent Film Awards 2015.
 It was released theatrically in the US by Sundance Selects on December 4, 2015.